Towne West Square

-Towne West Square is an enclosed shopping mall located in Wichita, Kansas, United States.
-Opened on Friday, March 6, 1981, it comprises more than 50 stores in 951447 sqft of gross leasable area.
-The mall's three anchor stores are Dick's Sporting Goods, Dillard's Clearance Center and JCPenney.
+Towne West Square was an enclosed shopping mall located in Wichita, Kansas, United States.
+Opened on Friday, March 6, 1981, it comprised more than 50 stores in 951447 sqft of gross leasable area.
+The mall's two remaining anchor stores are Dillard's Clearance Center and JCPenney.

+History

 The original anchor stores in the mall were: Dillard's, Henry's, JCPenney, Montgomery Ward and Service Merchandise (formerly Wilson's Catalog Showroom).
 Henry's closed in 1988.
-The structure was later sealed off from the rest of the mall and currently houses 54 West Music Hall.
-Sears opened in 1993 (12 years after the rest of the mall) moving a store from the open air Twin Lakes Shopping Center.
+This area then housed an arcade and then was eventually closed off and made into a country dance hall.
+Sears opened in 1993, relocating from the Twin Lakes Shopping Center.
+Montgomery Ward closed on March 5, 2001, due to filing for bankruptcy, alongside the Wichita Mall store.
 Sears closed in December 2014.
 Their anchor store structure was taken over by Convergys and converted to office space, which was no longer accessible from the interior of the mall.
 In 2017, Dillard's closed their women's store anchor on the mall's north side and converted their men's store (located in the former Montgomery Ward) into a Dillard's Clearance Center.
 Sears Hometown, operated in the old Henry's, but closed in 2019.
 Later, Convergys was renamed Concentrix.
 In 2021, the former Concentrix space was purchased and is now MCI.

 On July 31, 2020, JCPenney put 21 stores for sale as part of their bankruptcy, this location included.
 The store was reaffirmed in 2021 and remains open and operating.

-Towne West contains a mix of local and national retailers.
+In May 2022, the former Movie Machine movie theatre, which was operated by Warren Theatres, was reopened by a new Wichita-based movie theatre company, Boulevard Theatres.